Anatomy of the Uvea : How the Vascular Tunic Supports Vision

 • Producing aqueous humour

 This layer is an extension of your pupils and helps you focus on an object while seeing.
 This process is known as accommodation.
 Apart from this, it also produces a clear liquid called aqueous humour.
-This fluid provides nutrients to our eyes.
+Aqueous humour provides nutrients specifically to the avascular structures of the eye, mainly the cornea and lens, not the entire eye.

 What is the function of the choroid?